|Faculty:||Bond Business School|

 This subject is designed to introduce you to the concepts associated with sustainability, stakeholder involvement, and Indigenous culture interpretation in a tourism context.
 Key issues relating to the environmental, cultural and ethical issues involved in tourism development, the packaging of tourism products, the use of tourism resources and changing consumer preferences, are explored in the context of the overall tourism system.
 Theoretical knowledge and concepts will be brought to life through case studies, guest speakers, case studies and other experiential activities.

-1. Analyse and describe the key concepts related to sustainable tourism and Indigenous cultures.
+- Explain the key concepts related to sustainable tourism and indigenous cultures.

-3. Critique the political, economic, social, technological and environmental factors influencing tourism development using relevant concept and theories.
+- Critically evaluate the political, economic, social, cultural, technological, ethical and environmental factors influencing tourism development using recent academic sources focusing on relevant concepts and theories.

 - Apply appropriate ethical theories and concepts to evaluate decisions regarding tourism development.